pchiorean/Indentz/docs/README.md

 A collection of InDesign scripts for various simple and repetitive tasks.

 As an artworker, I often have to perform repeated, tedious, or time-consuming operations.
 Working from home during the Covid lockdown I had some time to learn a bit of scripting; over time, the collection grew.
 These are simple scripts adapted to my workflow[^1], but I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
 The code was developed and tested in Adobe InDesign CC 2020 and later on Mac (but I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/) for compatibility with CS6).
 I'm a graphic designer, not a programmer, so do expect oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one, though).

-I'm also a fan of shortcuts, so I've suggested a few for Mac below (**Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**).
+I'm also a big fan of shortcuts, so there are suggestions for Mac below (unfortunately must be added manually from **Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**).

 ---